-What is CTP insurance, & how do I make a CTP claim?
+What is CTP insurance (QLD), & how do I make a CTP claim?

-This insurance is compulsory for all motor vehicles being driven on roads in Queensland and is included in the annual registration costs for the vehicle.
+Compulsory Third Party (CTP) insurance is an insurance that is compulsory for all vehicles driven on Queensland roads and is included in your annual motor vehicle registration costs.

-This insurance covers accident compensation claims made by persons injured by a motor vehicle due to the wrongful act or omission of a person in relation to the insured vehicle.
+All vehicle owners in Queensland are legally required to have CTP insurance when registering their car.
+CTP insurance covers road accident compensation claims made by persons injured by a motor vehicle due to the wrongful act or omission of a person in relation to the insured vehicle.

-If you’ve been injured in a motor vehicle accident in Brisbane or the Gold Coast, QLD, we can likely help.
+If you’ve been injured in a motor vehicle accident in Brisbane, Gold Coast or anywhere in Queensland, we have expert CTP lawyers who may be able to help you make a CTP claim.
 You’re welcome to chat, call or email us.
 There is no cost and no obligation.

 How much can I claim?
 Find out with our CTP compensation calculator